raspberrypilearning/count-the-creatures/en/step_6.md

 --- task ---

-Change the broadcast trigger for each of the new sprites.
+Change the broadcast trigger for each of the new sprites:

 ![image of blue toucan sprite](images/blue-toucan.png)